leafcloudhq/documentation-rtd/docs/object-storage/using-object-storage.md

 ### Creating S3 compatible credentials
 As an alternative to the OpenStack native container interface you can also use the de-facto industry standard "Amazon S3 interface".
 Out of convenience almost all cloud providers support this XML interface.

-To use the S3-compatible interface you will need to make and EC2 credential These credentials have access to your project and the storage containers within.
+To use the S3-compatible interface you will need to make an EC2 credential.
+These credentials have access to your project and the storage containers within.

 ```sh
 openstack ec2 credentials create